 Bioenergy is renewable energy derived from biological sources, to be used for heat, electricity, or vehicle fuel.
 Biofuel derived from plant materials is among the most rapidly growing renewable energy technologies.

 ERS, working closely with the World Agricultural Outlook Board, the Foreign Agricultural Service, and other USDA agencies, conducts market analysis and provides short- and long-term projections of U.S. and world agricultural production, consumption, and trade.

 Farm & Commodity Policy

 Farm and commodity policy has continually evolved, encompassing changing market conditions, priorities, and issues such as environmental and conservations issues and food safety.

 Farm Household Well-being

 Farm households typically receive income from both farm and off-farm sources.
-The well-being of farm operator households is often based more on their nonfarm activities and investments than on their farm businesses.
+The well-being of farm operator households often relies more on their nonfarm activities and investments than on their farm businesses.
 Research and data provide information on the sources of farm household income and wealth, the farm-nonfarm allocation of work and investments by farm household members, and other indicators of well-being, such as health insurance coverage.
-This topic also includes the latest (2018) forecast of income for farm households.
+This topic also includes the latest (2020) forecast of income for farm households.